Phaniteja2402/Team5-TechBlaze/README.md

-#### Note
+#### Technologies used for Web application

-- Technologies We have used HTML, Bootstrap for frontend and for backend development used Javascript & Django
+- HTML, Bootstrap for frontend
+- Backend development used Javascript & Django

 ##### API's